 When and where is Sunday School?

 Sunday School for children is held in classrooms throughout the church complex at Trinity Church.
 An usher can guide you and your child (children) to the correct room.
-At Old Swedes Church, Sunday School is held in the Christina Cultural Center (aka 3C Building).
-A greeter can guide you there.

 Where do I find out more about Sunday School and who should I contact?